hrani/HillTau/Mashdoc.md

 	                        parameter is of the form object.field.
 Any number of parameters can be added, separated by spaces.
-If molecule names are different between chem and HillTau models, they should be separated by a slash -r param [param ...], --removeParams param [param ...]
+If molecule names are different between chem and HillTau models, they should be separated by a colon -r param [param ...], --removeParams param [param ...]
 	                        Optional: Remove parameters from the default ones which were generated automatically by scanning all the